terascope/teraslice/packages/chunked-file-reader/README.md

 # @terascope/chunked-file-reader

-> his module is an abstracted reader for use in various Teraslice readers.
+> This module is an abstracted reader for use in various Teraslice readers.
 It uses an externally-defined reader to read data and the packages up the data in a DataEntity for use with other Teraslice processors.

 ## Installation